-Shareholders registered as at June 18, 2019 (the "Record Date"), are entitled to attend and vote at the Meeting.
-Shareholders who wish to be represented by proxy at the Meeting must deliver their proxies at the place and within the time set forth in the Meeting Materials, in order to entitle the person appointed by the proxy to attend and vote.
+Shareholders registered as at June 17, 2020 (the "Record Date"), are entitled to attend and vote at the Meeting.
+Shareholders who wish to be represented by proxy at the Meeting must deliver their proxies at the place and within the time set forth in the Meeting materials, in order to entitle the person appointed by the proxy to attend in vote.